Items Jamaicans Want as Gifts

 - Smaller household stuff eg. candle holders etc.

-I will also ask for additional ideas here
+I also asked for additional ideas

 See also: Items to bring to schools in Jamaica